 Marty Glick has been our Executive Vice President, Finance since April 2000 and has served as our Chief Financial Officer since joining Theravance in 1998.
-Mr. Glick has announced his retirement from Theravance effective January 1, 2006 and will be working part-time starting June 30, 2005.
-Upon our hiring of a new Chief Financial Officer, which we plan to do by June 30, 2005, Mr. Glick will become our Executive Vice President, Strategy.
 From 1998 to April 2000 Mr. Glick served as our Senior Vice President, Finance.
 From 1987 to 1997 he was employed with Genentech, Inc., most recently as Vice President of Finance.
 Mr. Glick is chair of the Biotechnology Industry Organization's Tax and Finance Committee.
 Mr. Glick also co-founded EyeTech Pharmaceuticals, Inc., a company specializing in discovering novel drugs to treat the leading cause of blindness, and he currently serves on its board of directors.
 Mr. Glick earned an M.B.A. in Finance from the Kellogg School of Management at Northwestern University and a B.S.B.A. from Creighton University, where he graduated magna cum laude.
 Mr. Glick is also a Certified Public Accountant and a Chartered Accountant (Canada).